Maximum Annual Additions Sample Clauses

 Maximum Annual Additions.
 In general, for purposes of applying the limitations in this Article, Compensation for a Limitation Year is the Compensation actually paid or made available in gross income during such Limitation Year.
 For Limitation Years beginning before January 1, 2002, the maximum Annual Addition that may be contributed or allocated to a Participant’s Account under the Plan for any Limitation Year shall not exceed the lesser of:

 Maximum Annual Additions.
-Salary Reduction Contributions made on behalf of the Participant to the Custodial Account during the Limitation Year may not exceed the Participant's Code section 415 limitation for such Limitation Year, which Code section and applicable regulations are incorporated herein by reference.
+Salary Reduction Contributions and Employer Contributions made on behalf of the Participant to the Custodial Account during the Limitation Year may not exceed the Participant's Code section 415 limitation for such Limitation Year, which Code section and applicable regulations are incorporated herein by reference.
 The Custodian shall have no responsibility to ascertain any direction’s compliance with the Plan document or any applicable law, or the direction’s effect for tax purposes or otherwise.
 Nothing in this Agreement shall impose upon the Custodian and its affiliates an obligation to compute the Participant's Code section 415 limitation for any year.